hbhutta/xenon-gas-exchange-consortium/README.md

 ##### Mac Users:

-To install pacakges, a homebrew can be installed using this command:
+If homebrew is not already installed, it can be installed using this command:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"